fkromer/eswp3/design_patterns/singleton_pattern.rst

 Ensures that only one instance of a class may be created.

+:Context:
+ - ensure only one instance of a class may be instantiated
+ - e.g. manager class (Phillips 2010, p.
+247)

+:Implementation example: Python - __new__ class method ensures that only one instance of the class is created (using call "super") and returns the same single instance if "one is created" afterwards (Philipps 2010, section "Singleton implementation").

+:Implementation example: Python - A state based parser instantiates a class and assigns it immediatelly afterwards to a module variable (Phillips 2010, section "Module variables can mimic singletons").

 :Implementation example: Python - Basic "class" singleton (Zlobin 2013, section "A classic singleton").